FraunhoferIVI/helyos-documentation/docs/source/2-helyos-configuration/admin-dashboard.rst

 - **Public key:** RSA public key, the correspondent private key will be saved in the agent.
 It is used to send encrypted messages to the agent.

-- **accept assignments:** The field *is actuator* specifying if the agent can receive assignments.
+- **accept assignments:** This field specifies wheather the agent can receive assignments.

 .. note::
-    ATTENTION: Once the agent is connected to the helyOS, the next fields may be constantly updated, overwriting any information that you my input in the form.
+    ATTENTION: Once the agent is connected to helyOS, the next fields may be constantly updated, overwriting any information that you input in the form.

 - **Position:**  Fields related to the position of the agent.

   - yard_id : The current yard that the agent is checked in.
-  - x and y:  the spatial coordinates of the agent: x and y.
+  - x and y:  Spatial coordinates of the agent: x and y.
-  - orientation:   angle defining agent orientation.
+  - orientation:   Angle defining agent orientation.
   - orientations:  In case of multi-part vehicles one can use an array of angles: [1,0.2, …]

 - **Connection and status:**  Connection and work process status.
-- **Geometry:** Geometry is a user-defined JSON field to specify the agent geometry information.
-The Geometry field can be overwritten by the agent on the check in.
+- **Geometry:** User-defined JSON field to specify the agent geometry information.
+This field can be overwritten by the agent at any time.

-Other Options to register agents
+Other Options for Registering Agents
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Public key folder
-    An option to register agents is simply adding their public keys in the folder */agent-pubkeys/* using the following convention for file name: *{uuid}.key*.
+    One option to register agents is simply adding their public keys in the folder */agent-pubkeys/* using the following convention for file name: *{uuid}.key*.
     The agent uuid and public key will be saved in the helyOS database, this is already enough to perform the check in.
 Other fields can be manually or automatically updated later after the check in.

 Agent auto registration
     An agent is also able to register itself in the check-in procedure.
 For this, the agent should send the auto-registration token in the check-in message.
-    The auto registration token is configured in the helyOS core by using the environment variable AGENT_AUTO_REGISTER_TOKEN.
+    The auto registration token is configured in helyOS core by using the environment variable AGENT_AUTO_REGISTER_TOKEN.

 "Define Missions" View
 --------------------------
 In this view, the developer will define the missions available for the software application.
 A mission represents a single task or a group of tasks.
-These tasks can be related to the calculation of a path, the store of data, handling of map information, or a combination of everything.
+These tasks can be related to the calculation of a path, the store of data, handling of map information, or a combination of all of above.

 .. note::
     Each registered mission can be seen as a new feature in the final application.